Sit-In vs. Sit-On-Top Kayak for Fishing – The Debate Ends HERE

 Some sit in kayaks have attachable trays to solve this problem but nearly all sit on top kayaks have some between-leg storage.

-While storage is fun, what you really want is the ability to customise.
+While storage is fun, what you really want is the ability to customize.

 You can add accessories like: